 - One-off monthly returns that cover a period other monthly, quarterly or annual

-- Payment made up to 15 days late = no penalty
+- Payment made up to 15 days late = no penalty, but interest accrued daily (see below)

-- Late payment interest has increased to 4% above base rate and is charged daily from first day the VAT is overdue.
+- Late payment interest has increased to 4% above base rate and is charged daily from the first day the VAT is overdue until paid in full.
 Previously this was 2.5% above base rate

 Ultimately paying as much as possible as soon as possible will reduce any potential penalties and interest.
 We would always therefore advise you to pay as much as you can afford.